frozen0601/ChattyBevy-frontend/README.md

 # ChattyBevy-frontend

-A Front End for a Coding Test Project.
+A Front End for a Back End Coding Test Project - written in React.

 ## Setup and Run